 - 2.4.3 Work Acceptance.
-Contractor shall provide project oversight, if any, as set forth in the SOWTO.
+Contractor shall provide project oversight as needed.
+All work rejected as unsatisfactory shall be corrected prior to final acceptance.
 State may also periodically provide personnel for administrative oversight from the initiation of the task order through project completion.
 All work will be inspected by the ordering agency or designated liaison prior to approval of any SOWTO payments.
-The SOWTO can specify and customize the period of review, correction, rejection, and final acceptance.
-If no such customized period is specified in the SOTWO, then upon notice from State ordering agency, Contractor shall respond promptly (but in no more than 10 calendar days) and proceed to immediately remedy all defects in a reasonable timeframe (but in no more than 10 additional calendar days).
-All work rejected as not conforming to the specifications set forth in the SOWTO, shall be corrected prior to final inspection and acceptance as set forth in the SOWTO. - 2.4.4 Records.
-With the exception of Section 7 Access and Retention of Records, Contractor shall supply State and/or ordering agency with documentation, when requested, of methods used throughout the SOWTO project implementation.
-Contractor shall maintain records for itself and all subcontractors of details in fees (including any billed labor and subcontracting hours expended) and expenses (including supplies, materials, and equipment) incurred in performing the Services under the applicable SOWTO. - 2.4.5 Cooperation.
+All work rejected as unsatisfactory shall be corrected prior to final inspection and acceptance.
+Contractor shall respond within seven calendar days after notice of defects has been given by the ordering agency and proceed to immediately remedy all defects. - 2.4.4 Records.
+Contractor shall supply State and/or ordering agency with documentation, when requested, of methods used throughout project implementation.
+Contractor shall maintain records for itself and all subcontractors of supplies, materials, equipment and labor hours expended.
+As requested by State, Contractor shall supply State with documentation of all contacts with the public and other agencies related to fulfilling the requirements of this Contract. - 2.4.5 Cooperation.
 Contractor shall work closely as required in a SOWTO with State Financial Services Division or Legislative Audit Division to develop the desired products. - 2.4.6 Communication.
 Remoteness of project sites may necessitate that Contractor have some form of field communication.
 This communication is necessary to enable State to respond to public questions or concerns related to the project, accidents, inspections, or other project issues that require immediate feedback.
 In addition, State or cooperative purchaser may require scheduled communication at agreed upon intervals.
 The communication schedule will be dependent upon the project circumstances and requirements of the ordering agency.
 When a communication schedule is included in the SOW, the schedule will commence when Contractor initiates the project. - 2.4.7 Change of Staffing.
 Qualifications of Contractor's personnel are key in determining which offerors are selected during Tier Two.
 Therefore, written notification of any Contractor changes in key personnel must be made to State Procurement Bureau and the ordering agency prior to entering into negotiations to perform any specific work scope or at any time while performing the specific SOW.
 Contractor shall replace such employee(s) at its own expense with an employee of substantially equal abilities and qualifications without additional cost to State.
 If these staffing changes cause Contractor to no longer meet the qualifications stated herein, Contractor will be removed from the pre-qualified list under this Contract.
 Failure to notify State of staffing changes could result in Contractor being removed from the Contract listing and possible suspension from bidding on other state projects. - 2.4.8 Collaboration.
 State encourages collaboration between and among contractors to increase the scope of services offered.
 In cases where the chosen Contractor is not able to provide all services needed for the project, State will expect the chosen Contractor to contact other contractors on this list to negotiate subcontracts for these services before going elsewhere.
 Exceptions to this strategy will be evaluated by State on a case-by-case basis. - 2.4.9 Project Budget and Invoicing.
 All subcontractors must be approved by the ordering agency.
 Project budgets will be negotiated for each task order.
 Contractor shall include subcontractor costs in their proposed project budget to the ordering agency.
 The order agency shall pay Contractor who, in turn, will be responsible for payments to its subcontractors. - 2.4.10 Meetings.
 Contractor may be required to meet with State personnel at the project site to conduct a site evaluation and discuss project issues.